List available workspaces

 SSH into a running workspace:

-wafer workspaces ssh <workspace-name>
+wafer workspaces ssh < workspace-nam e >

 This opens an interactive SSH session.
 Your SSH keys are automatically configured.